kishan1946/Wdio_Project/README.md

 1. In pipeline, The tests are being execute via the `execute-test.sh` with `<environment>` 1st parameter, `<browser>` as the 2nd parameter, optional `<tag>` cucumber tags as 3rd paratmeter.

-2. For Environment type, 2 options are available
+2. Select Environment type, 2 options are available
     - staging(default)
     - prod

 <img width="329" alt="Screenshot 2023-01-21 at 10 39 02 PM" src="https://user-images.githubusercontent.com/85667476/213878859-69c0c445-1c44-442e-b714-173b081ff127.png">

-3. For Browser. two Browser types are supported
+3. Select Browser, 2 Browser types are supported
     - CHROME (default)
     - FIREFOX

 4. Cucumber Tags, `All` is default tag

+5. Click on `Run WorkFlow`

-### Example to run tests for specific tag
+### Example to run tests for specific tag local

 To run the `All` feature tests
 ```